Loft Labs promises self-service Kubernetes access for all developers

 There is even a dedicated startup accelerator and incubator called Kubeshop, majority-owned by Insight Partners and Veeam cofounder Ratmir Timashev, that serves as a Kubernetes product pipeline by “nurturing and funding” open source software development.

-According to Gentele, it’s the “accelerated pace of Kubernetes adoption” across that spectrum that has these dollars flowing.
+According to Gentele, it’s the “accelerated pace of Kubernetes adoption” across the spectrum that has these dollars flowing.
 “It is quickly becoming the de facto computing resource, and companies are accelerating their investments into Kubernetes technologies,” he explained.
 “In previous years, Kubernetes has been more of an exploration and research topic for a lot of companies, but enterprises are now starting to really double down on it and want to roll out Kubernetes internally much more exhaustively than just to a few teams.”

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: